Why is Ramadan important?

 Fasting being the essence of the holy month, food preparation is an integral part of it to keep up the energy and stamina throughout the day.
 One must take care of the fact that the holy month is to pray and seek blessings of Allah and not waste much time in preparation of lavish meals.

-We believe the smarter option would be to choose to get the grocery delivered at the doorstep.
-This Ramadan Justhaat offers ready to serve sweets for your guests and a variety of Nuts at special prices to use in your Iftar recipes as well as to celebrate togetherness by gifting them to friends and family.
-And what could be the better option for daily nutrition supplies than dried walnuts or handful of almonds to keep you going through the tiresome day and keep up your energy until Taraweeh?
+We believe the smarter option would be to choose to get the grocery delivered to the doorstep.
+This Ramadan Justhaat offers ready to serve Sweets for your guests and a variety of Dry Fruits and Nuts, at special prices to use in your Iftar recipes as well as to celebrate togetherness by gifting them to friends and family.
+And what could be the better option for daily nutrition supplies than dried Walnuts or a handful of Almonds to keep you going through the tiresome day and keep up your energy until Taraweeh?
 Also, JustHaat offers special Best Quality Basmati Rice, Spices & Cooking Sauces, Ready Meals and Grocery at special prices.
 You can order all your grocery online and get them delivered to your doorstep super quick and without any hassle.
 This will help you save your time as well as energy.
 Also looking at the current challenging era of the COVID-19 pandemic online shopping is believed to be the best option to stay safe and avoid any contraction.
 So without any delay hop to justhaat.com and enjoy the convenience of online grocery shopping.

-Besides fasting, the other objective of this holy month is to gain as much rewards and blessings.
-Charity is an integral aspect of the Ramadan.
+Besides fasting, the other objective of this holy month is to gain as many rewards and blessings.
+Charity is an integral aspect of Ramadan.
 During the celebration of Ramadan, Muslims are expected to focus their attention on giving charity known as Zakat.

-At the end of the Ramadan, Muslims celebrates one of the most significant festivals of Islam, Eid-al –fitr- the festival fast-breaking.
+At the end of Ramadan, Muslims celebrates one of the most significant festivals of Islam, Eid-al –Fitr- the festival fast-breaking.
 Eid is celebrated by the first sight of the moon of the new month.
 Celebration of Eid includes charity, exchange of gifts and family meals.